Opera in Latin America: 20th century and contemporary opera

+In the 1940s, Carlos Chavez was the director of the Instituto Nacional de Bellas Artes (INBA), which was a federal institution to protect and administer the fine arts.
+Before it was created, Mexican composers were limited in the work they could output, and faced many roadblocks.
+Chavez, additionally, founded an opera company and academy within the INBA that sought to give the opportunity to aspiring artists to learn, perform, and compose opera in Mexico.
+Apart from Chavez’s interest in expanding the availability of opera in Mexico, he himself was a skilled composer who integrated aspects of Indianism into his work, infusing traditional Italian opera with Latin American culture.
+Because of his broad influence, this new style became popular in Mexico from the 1920s to 1950s, despite having been introduced earlier.

 Another interesting group is those composers that have tried to develop a Yucatecan operatic tradition based on Mayan legends.
 These composers typically work in Mérida, Yucatán, and have been scorned by Mexican nationalist historians.
 These composers include Cosgaya Ceballos, Ríos Escalante, Ricalde Moguel, Rivera Velador, Cárdenas Samada, and Jebe Halfdan.
 In the first half of the 20th century, composer Julián Carrillo was an important figure in Mexican opera, along with composers similar to him, including Antonio Gomezanda, Juan León Mariscal, Julia Alonso, Sofía Cancino de Cuevas, José F. Vásquez, Arnulfo Miramontes, Rafael J. Tello, Francisco Camacho Vega, and Efraín Pérez Cámara.
 All of these composers have been relegated by official musical historiography, which only recognizes the work of nationalist composers.

 Since the end of the 20th century in Mexico (and in all of Latin America), composers are increasingly interested in writing opera.
 Important Mexican opera composers in the early 21st century include Federico Ibarra, Daniel Catán, Leandro Espinosa, Marcela Rodríguez, Víctor Rasgado, Javier Álvarez, Roberto Bañuelas, Luis Jaime Cortez, Julio Estrada, Gabriela Ortiz, Enrique González Medina, Manuel Henríquez Romero, Leopoldo Novoa, Hilda Paredes, Mario Stern, René Torres, Juan Trigos, Samuel Zyman, Mathias Hinke, Ricardo Zohn-Muldoon, Isaac Bañuelos, Gabriel de Dios Figueroa, Enrique González-Medina, José Carlos Ibáñez Olvera, Víctor Mendoza and Emmanuel Vázquez.